yorkulibraries/preservation_documentation/policy/Backup Plan.md

 **1. Policy Statement**

-As part of YUL's implementation of the Bit-stream Copying Preservation Strategy (as detailed in the [Preservation Implementation Plan](https://digital.library.yorku.ca/documentation/digital-preservation-implementation-plan)), YUL is committed to regular backup procedures of both data storage areas and its operational areas (e.g. databases, application files).
-These backups are intended to serve as the basis for restoration of York University Library materials in the case of disaster recovery or corruption of data.
+As part of York University Libraries (YUL) implementation of the Bit-stream Copying Preservation Strategy (as detailed in the [Preservation Implementation Plan](https://digital.library.yorku.ca/documentation/digital-preservation-implementation-plan)), YUL is committed to regular backup procedures of both data storage areas and its operational areas (e.g. databases, application files).
+These backups are intended to serve as the basis for restoration of York University Digital Library (YUDL) materials in the case of disaster recovery or corruption of data.

-Data backup at York University Library is coordinated through Library Computing Systems and University Information Technology.
-Since the data is stored on physical hardware located in the university data centre, it uses the same backup hardware and software as the general university systems.
+Data backup at YUL is coordinated through Library Computing Systems and University Information Technology.
+Since the data is stored on physical hardware located in the YUL data centre, it uses the same backup hardware and software as the general university systems.

-**2. Implementation Examples**
+**2. Implementation**

 2.1 Database Backup